 If a PD can deprive a ship of its mobility with minimal—ideally zero—damage to the platform itself or its crew, there would be military and unprecedented political consequences:

 - Unlike sinking, there would be no loss of an asset that expresses national sovereignty.
-Thus, there would be no, or at best an ambiguous, casus belli.
+Thus, there might be at best an ambiguous casus belli.
 In a situation where a PD was delivered by stealthy means, it might not be possible to identify with certainty the state or even non-state actor that “fired” it.

 - In a severe crisis or in war the propulsion disabler might be viewed as a qualitatively new form of warfare at sea not yet seen in the modern era.
 The world at large is rapidly being transformed by robotics and ever-growing computational power.
 It is obvious that navies are caught up in this vast transformation of human activity.
 One of its plausible long-term manifestations may well be many thousands of small, distributed, unmanned “robot” PDs challenging the dominance of the relatively few hundreds of manned warships that comprise established power on the surface of the sea today.